hamzahaluk/scroll/permissionless-batches/README.md

 ### 2. l2geth block production
 After the state is recovered, the next step is to produce blocks on L2.
 This is done by running l2geth in block production mode.
-As a pre-requisite, the state recovery must be completed and the latest state of the L2 chain must be available.
+As a prerequisite, the state recovery must be completed and the latest state of the L2 chain must be available.

 You also need to generate a keystore e.g. with [Clef](https://geth.ethereum.org/docs/fundamentals/account-management) to be able to sign blocks.
 This key is not used for any funds, but required for block production to work.
 Once you generated blocks you can safely discard it.